 Cross posted from the Water Taxi’s Captain’s Blog

-Leave your car at home and take transit to the Water Taxi.
-In West Seattle, riders can take the free Metro water taxi shuttles to and from the dock at Seacrest Park.
+During commute hours, riders can take the free Metro shuttles to and from the Water Taxi landing at Seacrest Park.
 Route 773 serves the West Seattle junction.
 Route 775 serves the Admiral District and Alki.